Pavithraaaa/Terraform-ECS/README.md

 # Terraform-ECS
-This is a repo which created an ecs using terraform
+This is a repo which creates an ecs using terraform